February 6

 Protomartyrs of Japan

-Paul and his companions were led up to a hill in Nishizaka, outside of Nagasaki, that is now called “the Hill of the Martyrs”.
+On February 5, 1627, Paul and his companions were led up to a hill in Nishizaka, outside of Nagasaki, Japan that is now called “the Hill of the Martyrs”.
 They were bound to crosses and had their sides pierced with lances in the same way as Jesus.
 From his cross, Paul gave his last sermon and forgave his persecutors telling the people to ask Christ to show them how to be truly happy.
 With their canonization in 1862, they became the protomartyrs of the whole Far East.

 Paul’s Companions